 Litigation is still at an early stage.
 State Defendants have yet to file an Answer and no discovery has been initiated (and will remain unnecessary to determine the matters of law before this Court).
-On the contrary, significant time and resources have already been dedicated to litigation in the Eleventh Circuit, and it makes sense to stay this case until Rep. Greene's appeal is complete.
+On the contrary, litigation in the Eleventh Circuit is in full swing, with appellate briefing and oral argument scheduled.
+In light of the early stage of litigation in this Court and the significant time and resources already dedicated to litigation in the Eleventh Circuit, it makes sense to stay this case until Rep. Greene's appeal is complete.